Dutch court rules Shell liable for Niger Delta oil spills | DW | 29.01.2021

 The court delivered its judgment at the end of a long-running civil case.
 The farmers were seeking financial compensation and a clean-up by Shell for pollution caused by pipelines leaking oil into the Niger Delta.

 "Shell Nigeria is sentenced to compensate farmers for damages," the court said.
-The bench added that parent company Royal Dutch Shell was also liable to install equipment that could prevent future damage.
+The bench added that parent company Royal Dutch Shell was also liable to install detection equipment that could prevent future damage on the Oruma pipeline, the site of a significant number of the spills.

-At the heart of the case is the principle of whether multinationals in the Netherlands can be held responsible for the actions of their subsidiaries abroad.
+A key issue in the case is the principle of whether multinationals in the Netherlands can be held responsible for the actions of their subsidiaries abroad.
+While the court did not hold the parent company directly responsible, the order to install a leak detection system did indicate a degree of liability.

 The decision can be appealed in the Dutch Supreme Court.
 However, it represents a step forward for the plaintiffs in a case that is breaking new legal ground.